Kesavar-Kabilar/EC2-AutoPilot/README.md

 ## Load Balancer

 I configured the auto-scaling group to be associated with a *new* internet-facing load balancer (separate from the one in Section 1).
-This separate load balancer is important for isolating the two sections of the assignment.
+This separate load balancer is important for isolating the two sections of the project.

 <img src="./imgs/Task2-LoadBalancer.png" width="800">